Setsquare-Solutions/Setsquare-Docs/sandridge-parish-council/forms/single.md

 Forms may look intimidating to create, but they are fairly simple once you understand them.

+They are built using a format call JavaScript Object Notation (JSON), which is a simple text file that is designed to be interpreted by computers but remain readable and understandable by humans.

+JSON consists of collections of square and curly brackets that are filled with values.

+In the case of forms each set of brackets represents an input within the form, and the values represent parameters which define how that input should behave.

 ## Creating Structure

 On the left is a field to set the name of the form, this will appear in the subject line sent to you.
 There is also a form structure input and a choose input dropdown.